 - Create an aromatic Yule log for your fireplace next Christmas Eve.

-- Create a bird feeder and haven by stringing your tree with orange slices, cranberries and bird-friendly goodies before placing in your yard.
+- Create a bird feeder and haven by stringing your tree with orange slices, cranberries, and bird-friendly goodies before placing them in your yard.

 - Reuse the Christmas tree by DIYing your own centerpiece.